-Thoughts on AI Scribes for Clinical documentation in NZ Healthcare
+Thoughts on AI Scribes for Clinical documentation in NZ

 These large language models (LLM’s) are nothing new, nor the speech-to-text engines, which have been around with products like Dragon for over 30 years.
-What is new, is the ease with which start-ups anywhere in the world with a few developers can now create their own, or plug into existing LLM’s and make “AI” scribes to sell or provide free version to NZ and the world.
-With such rapid developments in AI technology, the proliferation of providers and the buzz they have created quite evident, some tough questions do need to be asked.
+What is new, is the ease with which start-ups from anywhere in the world with a few developers can now create their own, or plug into existing LLM’s and make “AI” scribes to sell or provide free to NZ and around the world.

-Obtaining explicit patient consent before using an AI scribe / Assistant in a consultations is essential, but with many scribes used in NZ having their data based overseas, are we raising questions of data sovereignty and the depth / breadth / appropriateness of their statistical data used to train the model matching our kiwi market?
+Obtaining explicit patient consent before using an AI scribe / digital assistant in a consultations is essential, but with many scribes used in NZ having their data based overseas, are we raising questions of data sovereignty and the depth / breadth / appropriateness of their statistical data used to train the model matching our kiwi market?

 Mutaz Shegewi, a senior research director with IDC’s Worldwide Healthcare Provider Digital Strategies group is reported in recent Computer World article as saying: “Clinicians may also become de-skilled as over-reliance on the outputs of AI diminishes critical thinking,” “Large-scale deployments will likely raise issues concerning patient data privacy and regulatory compliance.
 The risk for bias, inherent in any AI model, is also huge and might harm underrepresented populations.”